jack-pepper/Minishell/README.md

 ### HISTORY

+28/03 [M] store args in an array of strings.

 28/03 [M] start working on parsing.
 It seems to work for most common cases (spaces at start, end and between arguments) but we will need to solve cases like: "cd  /  home" or "echo -   n" to match bash behavior.
 I pushed it already so we can go on developing this aspect.

 26/03 [M] add env cmd and env arg to main (will be needed elsewhere)